open-mmlab/mmdetection3d/docs/tutorials/config.md

 ### Ignore some fields in the base configs

 Sometimes, you may set `_delete_=True` to ignore some of fields in base configs.
-You may refer to [mmcv](https://mmcv.readthedocs.io/en/latest/utils.html#inherit-from-base-config-with-ignored-fields) for simple inllustration.
+You may refer to [mmcv](https://mmcv.readthedocs.io/en/latest/utils.html#inherit-from-base-config-with-ignored-fields) for simple illustration.

 In MMDetection or MMDetection3D, for example, to change the FPN neck of PointPillars with the following config.